DANNYDEE93/Deployment1.1D/Documentation.md

 21. Create note description-->Select scopes: **repo** and **admin repo** to give full access to repository.
 22. Click **Generate token**--> Copy and past link into **password line** in Jenkins
 23. Continue on Jenkins-->Add token associated with repository--> Select main branch
 24. Submit to generate build and select **Build Now** and pass staging environment in Jenkins

-**[Drawback #1]:**

-My multiple attempts to download onto Jenkins were unsuccessful because my copied Jenkinsfile was saved as a **.txt** file that was blocking Jenkins from reading the file's code properly.
-Once I deleted **.txt** off the file, my build passed the test stage on Jenkins.

 [[Download GitHub Repository to unzip files and re-zip them to upload onto AWS Elastic Beanstalk]]